wendlers/mpfshell/README.md

 ## Shell Usage

-__Note:__ Since version 0.7.1, the shell uses caching for file and directory names.
-If this is a problem, caching could be disabled by the `--nocache` flag on the command line.
+__Note:__ Since version 0.7.1, the shell offers caching for file and directory names.
+To enable caching, add the `--cache` flag on the command line.

 Start the shell with: